canesche/machineLearning/README.md

 # Machine Learning
-Code and material made by me or other people about Machine learning
+Code and material made by me or by other people about Machine learning

 The goals this git is backup machine learning contents.